CodeLab7/guideline/AI/docs/PHP_LARAVEL_SPECIFIC.md

 # Laravel Specifics

-Based on industry standards + Spatie PHP & Laravel AI Guidelines.
+Based on industry standards and Spatie PHP & Laravel AI Guidelines.

 ## General PHP Practices

-- Classes are small, focused, and single-responsibility.
+- Classes are small, focused, and single responsibility.
-- PSR‑12 formatting (use `./vendor/bin/pint`).
+- PSR-12 formatting (use `./vendor/bin/pint`).
 - Use meaningful names; avoid abbreviations.

 ## Laravel Practices

-1. After Post action.  default route will be `redirect()->back()` with flash message unless specified.
+1. After a POST action, the default route should be `redirect()->back()` with a flash message unless otherwise specified.
-2. Don’t create big one function.  use small private functions to support main function.
+2. Don't create large single functions; use small private functions to support the main function.
-3. Always write Human readable code.
+3. Always write human-readable code.
-4. use Laravel standard methods over shortcuts.
+4. Use Laravel's standard methods over shortcuts.
-5. use Eloquent methods over raw DB Query.
+5. Use Eloquent methods over raw DB queries.
-6. don’t use localization unless it’s not specified in Project Guideline.
+6. Don't use localization unless it is specified in the project guidelines.

-## Module wise Guideline
+## Module-wise Guidelines

 ### Controllers

 - **Practices**:
-    - Take standard name for define function:
+    - Use standard names to define functions:
-        - `index` for listing objects
+        - `index` for listing objects.
-        - `create`  and `edit` to show creation form (mostly included with index)
+        - `create` and `edit` to show the creation/edit form (mostly included with `index()` or `single()` rarely used, only for large forms).
-            - rarely used(Only for big Forms)
-        - `store` to create
+        - `store` to create.
-        - `update` for update
+        - `update` to update.
-        - `single` for view single object
+        - `single` to view a single object.
-        - `destroy` to delete object
+        - `destroy` to delete an object.
-    - Break down big functions to use same class’s private functions.
+    - Break down large functions by using the same class's private functions.
-        - Private function should very specific. which only take input and return output
+        - Private functions should be very specific; they should only take input and return output.
-        - Don’t handle request inside private function
+        - Don't handle the request inside private functions.
 - **Responsibilities**:
     - Receive the HTTP request.
     - Delegate validation to a **FormRequest**.
     - Delegate authorization to **Policies/Gates**.
-    - Delegate domain only logic to a **Service**.
+    - Delegate domain-only logic to a **Service**.
-    - CRUD with Model
+    - Perform CRUD with the model.
     - Return an **Inertia** response or redirect.
 - **What should NOT be here**:
     - Heavy business logic.